The Short Answer

 World Famous Tattoo Ink Limitless - Red 2 Tattoo Ink

-"UV exposure after healing is the single biggest cause of long-term ink fade.
-Molecularly stable pigments remain in the dermis; unstable pigments are consumed by macrophages within 24 months."
+"UV exposure after healing is the number one cause of ink fading.
+Stable pigments stay in the dermis.
+Unstable ones get consumed by macrophages within two years."

 Already have your design?
 Each design in our library includes the recommended aftercare protocol for its specific style and placement.
 Browse verified designs →